 The Board will ensure that no Director or Senior Executive will be involved in deciding his or her own remuneration.

 The Board has not adopted a formal Remuneration Committee Charter.

-The Company will not have a separate nomination committee until such time as the Board is of a sufficient size and structure, and the Company’s operations are of a sufficient magnitude for a separate committee to be of benefit to the Company.
+The Company will not have a separate nomination committee until such time as the Board is of a sufficient size and structure.
+The Company’s operations are of a sufficient magnitude for a separate committee to be of benefit to the Company.

-The full Board will carry out the duties that would ordinarily be assigned to that committee ensuring that the composition of the Board is appropriate, consider succession issues and inducting and evaluating the performance of the Board and its Committees.
+The full Board will carry out the duties that would ordinarily be assigned to that committee.
+It also ensures that the composition of the Board is appropriate, consider succession issues the Board performance and its Committees.